 For faculty: Would you like to offer one of the workshops to your students?
-Fill out this form to schedule a time for a Priddy librarian to come to your class.
+Fill out this form to schedule a time for a Priddy librarian and/or staff member form the Macklin Center to come to your class.

 Build an ePortfolio - an innovative way to showcase your professional and academic skills and experiences in an online format.